Add a Static TCP/IP Route to the Windows Routing Table

 - Open up Command Prompt or hit Windows+X

 - Select Command Prompt (Admin)

-[su_highlight]route print[/su_highlight] You will be followed by
+[su_highlight]route print[/su_highlight] You will be followed by:

-You can see the list of the network with destinations and the default gateways in the above Windows PC routing table to which packets are forwarded whenever they are sent to some destination.
+As you can see the list of the network with destinations and the default gateways in the above Windows PC routing table to which packets are forwarded whenever they are sent to some destination.

 Now let’s add a static TCP/IP route to the Windows Routing Table

 Add a Static Route to the Windows Routing Table

 To add a route we use the route ADD command in Windows 10 or other Windows versions that tell the Windows which Network to add and then we enter the Subnet mask and Gateway.

 To add a static route to the table, You need to type the following command according to the syntax.

 [su_highlight]route ADD destination_network MASK subnet_mask gateway_ip metric_cost [/su_highlight]